jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/1_Chap/3_Optimization/0_Discretize_Aero.typ

 Consequently, one might assume that the non-linear model is always superior to the linear model.
 Whether this is actually the case can be answered, among other things, by considering interpolation and extrapolation.
 Very often, the Euclidean or L2-norm @Brunton2022 according to @eq_70 is used in optimization.
+// need to add n, number of data points
 Here, $f(x_k)$ represents the data value from the training dataset or the output of a function value, and $x_k$ is the estimate that the regression model reproduces.

 $ E_2(f) = sqrt(1/n sum_(k=1) ^n [x_k- f(x_k)]^2) $<eq_70>